3. Sequential and other types in Python#

 Now x is a sequence of dictionaries giving the information on the repositories starred by yours truly on GitHub.
 As an exercise, the reader is encouraged to inspect its structure.

-In particular, the list and tuple functions take any iterable object and convert it to a sequence of the corresponding type, for instance:
+All the objects we discussed here are iterable.
+In other words, we can iterate through each element contained therein.
+In particular, the list and tuple functions take any iterable object and convert it to a sequence of the corresponding type.
+For instance:

 list("spam")